petewritescode/prettier-config-pwc/README.md

 npm install --save-dev prettier-config-pwc
 ```

-It has a `peerDependencies` entry for Prettier.
+It has a `peerDependencies` requirement for Prettier version 2.

 ## Usage